22f3001825/Mad1_quiz_master_application_project/README.md

 # kwiz - Exam Preparation Web Application

 kwiz is a multi-user web application designed to help students prepare for exams efficiently.
-Built using **Flask**, **SQLite**, **jinja**, and **Bootstrap**, it provides a seamless platform for administrators to create quizzes and for users to attempt them while tracking their performance with analytics.
+Built using **Flask**, **SQLite**, **HTML**, and **CSS**, it provides a seamless platform for administrators to create quizzes and for users to attempt them while tracking their performance with analytics.

 ## 🚀 Features